We love the ketogenic diet, but it isn’t magic.

-- What are your carb-combinations during your meals?
+- What are your carb combinations during your meals?

-We’re going to try and get this in one, simple, take:
+We’re going to try and get this in one simple take:

-You should eat high-quality, high-fiber, nutrient-dense carbohydrates whose absorption speed is inversely proportionate to your time-to-workout.
+You should eat high-quality, high-fiber, nutrient-dense carbohydrates whose absorption speed is inversely proportionate to your time to work out.

 What does this mean, in simple terms?

-Most of your carbs should be the result of high-quality vegetables like broccoli and leafy greens, with a small representation from moderate-carb veggies and other options.
+Most of your carbs should result from high-quality vegetables like broccoli and leafy greens, with a small representation of moderate-carb veggies and other options.

 The Ketogenic Diet and Fats

-This is going to be the vast majority of what you’re actually eating, so it’s going to be the biggest determining factor on the overall effects of your diet.
+This will be the vast majority of what you’re eating, so it will be the biggest determining factor in the overall effects of your diet.

-Over-eating is a problem, and you need to be concerned with your intake since they’re very calorie-dense.
+Over-eating is a problem; you need to be concerned with your intake since they’re very calorie-dense.